1000 Books Before Kindergarten

 Words and wiggles go together like peanut butter and jelly in this special story time/open play/dance party for babies, toddlers, and their grown-ups!
 Enjoy music, movement, stories, and playtime, and get to know other families with young children.
 Read, dance, repeat!

-Invite all your friends to come and build with you.
+Invite all your friends to come and build with you!
+We have hundreds and hundreds of LEGOs ready and waiting!
 Give your creation a name, then see it displayed in the Children’s Library.

 For all ages and experience levels, Knit and Crochet Club meets at 6 p.m. on the scheduled dates.
-Bring your own project to work on, share your expertise, and learn from others.
+Bring your own project to work on.
 Beginners welcome.

 Storytime with Ms. Denise – Wednesdays at 10 a.m.